What is a solitaire?

 Unity.
 Our most popular solitaire engagement ring.
 Shown here is set with a 1.20-carat diamond.

-The diamond is held between each side of the ring over a polished setting.
-In fact, we created a matching-shaped wedding ring to match this design.
+The diamond is held between the sides of the ring over a polished setting.
+We created a matching-shaped wedding ring to match this design.

 The Ella engagement ring.
 A perfect four-claw round solitaire ring design.
 In addition, we craft many other four-claw solitaire styles in many contemporary styles.